 Greenwood is a medium-sized city located in the state of South Carolina.
 With a population of 23,403 people and eight constituent neighborhoods, Greenwood is the 17th largest community in South Carolina.

 Unlike some cities, Greenwood isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greenwood are a mix of both white- and blue-collar jobs.
-Overall, Greenwood is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Greenwood who work in sales jobs (12.47%), food service (8.48%), and office and administrative support (8.40%).
+Overall, Greenwood is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Greenwood who work in sales jobs (14.58%), office and administrative support (10.33%), and food service (8.99%).

 Greenwood is an extremely ethnically-diverse city.
 The people who call Greenwood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Greenwood residents report their race to be White, followed by Black or African-American.
+The greatest number of Greenwood residents report their race to be Black or African-American, followed by White.
 Greenwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.34% of the city’s residents.
-Important ancestries of people in Greenwood include German, English, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 10.52% of the city’s residents.
+Important ancestries of people in Greenwood include English, Irish, African, German, and Scottish.

 The most common language spoken in Greenwood is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Tagalog.